-You may now understand how business intelligence enables retail businesses to organise and analyse business data from across the organisation in order to make informed decisions.
+You may now understand how business intelligence enables retail businesses to organize and analyze business data from across the organization in order to make informed decisions.

 Let us now look at some real-world business intelligence examples to see how this business solution is transforming the retail industry:

 Amazon and business intelligence go hand in hand: Business intelligence is used by the company to personalize product recommendations, market products and make decisions BI tools have an impact on almost every step of Amazon's supply chain, from allocating inventory among warehouses to optimising shipping routes.

 Starbucks uses business intelligence software to predict what purchases and offers a customer is likely to be interested in.
 Customers are informed of offers that the company believes they will want to take advantage of.
 Starbucks can use this system to bring in more existing customers and increase sales volume.